 Many times adolescents don’t realize the serious consequences of engaging in theft crimes.
 Their young minds are still developing and they are highly influenced by what their friends say.
 Whatever motivated your teen to engage in such criminal activities, we are here to protect the legal rights of juveniles in Layton.
 There are serious significant consequences that must be avoided but it’s only possible with adequate legal representation.

-If your teen has been in trouble with the law due to an offense involving theft, it’s time you seek legal advice from Layton juvenile theft crime attorney Joseph Jardine.
-From shoplifting to credit card fraud, he has the experience required to handle these type of cases and reduce the ongoing damage the charge may be causing.
+If your teen has been in trouble with the law due to an offense involving theft, it’s time you seek legal advice from Juvenile theft crime attorney Joseph Jardine.
+From shoplifting to credit card fraud, he has the experience required to handle these types of cases and reduce the ongoing damage the charge may be causing.
 Contact us today and schedule your initial case evaluation.